 Fig. 2.
-BER estimated for the $2^{nd}$ -order Chebyshev spreading sequence with a 31 spreading gain
+BER estimated for the 2^{nd} -order Chebyshev spreading sequence with a 31 spreading gain

 Fig. 3.
-BER estimated for the $2^{nd}$ -order Chebyshev spreading sequence with a 63 spreading gain
+BER estimated for the 2^{nd} -order Chebyshev spreading sequence with a 63 spreading gain can be done over the calculus burden in which the ExPKF implementation excels as there is no point propagation method and the expression of the moments is calculated directly, in opposition with the UKF filtering methods.

 Fig. 4.
-BER estimated for the $4^{th}$ -order Chebyshev spreading sequence with a 31 spreading gain
+BER estimated for the 4^{th} -order Chebyshev spreading sequence with a 31 spreading gain